 It is important that in establishing companies that in the first instance-there is a proper means of resolving disputes in shareholder agreements and that efforts are made to exhaust alternative dispute resolution.

 In the absence of a resolution however-those shareholders affected may rely on the Courts for an ultimate solution.

-For assistance and advice on shareholder disputes, contact us.
+For assistance and advice on winding up and shareholder disputes, contact us.